Around 1.9 million Australians are living with diabetes. So, how can nuts help? We sum up the latest evidence. In…

 Nuts have been associated with many improvements in brain health, including better cognitive function, learning, memory and mood.

-Nut consumption is linked to better cognitive function, improvements in mood, enhanced memory, learning and attention capacity.
+Nut consumption is linked to better cognitive function, reduced risk of depression, better mood, and enhanced memory, learning and attention capacity.

-Nuts contain polyunsaturated fats, vitamins and minerals and phytonutrients which have essential roles in aspects of brain health.
+Nuts contain fatty acids, vitamins, minerals and antioxidants which have essential roles in many aspects of brain health.

-Several studies have found associations between the consumption of nuts with a lower risk of depression , including the SMILES intervention trial which found improvements in rating of depression after 12 weeks of dietary modification (which contained one serve of nuts per day) .
+Several well-designed studies have found links between nut consumption and a lower risk of depression , including the SMILES intervention trial.
+This found improvements in rating of depression after 12 weeks of dietary modification (which contained one serve of nuts per day) .

 Learning and memory